telus/tds-core/guide/design/typography.md

 ### Type leading

-Type leading is in most cases is the font size + 8px.
+Type leading (in most cases) is the font size + 8px.
 However, in some instances it may be modified slightly smaller depending on the application.

 ### Line length